 Discrimination based on sex, race, age, religious belief, disability, national origin, or ethnic group shall be prohibited in all educational programs and activities of the Fort Payne City Schools.
 Fort Payne City Schools' Human Resources and Personnel Compliance Coordinator is Mr. Brian Jett.
 His office is located at 205 45th Street NE, Fort Payne, Alabama.
 Telephone Number is 256-845-0915.
 For questions, concerns and/or information regarding the school system's compliance with Title IX contact Mr. Dan Groghan at 256-845-0915.
-For questions, concerns and/or information regarding the school system's compliance with Section 504 of the Rehabilitation Act of 1973 contact Dr. Laran Adkins, 504 Coordinator, at 256-845-9288.
+For questions, concerns and/or information 504 of the Rehabilitation Act of 1973 contact Dr. Laran Adkins, 504 Coordinator, at 256-845-9288.